DRFR34/SportSee/README.md

 ### Special thanks:
-To Mr. Emeric Tourel, my mentor, for his help and support, during the realization of this project
+To Mr. Emeric Tourel, my mentor, for his guidance and support during the development of this project.

 ### URL availables in this project: